Mohamed Konaté (footballer, born 1997)

-Mohamed Konaté (born 12 December 1997) is a professional footballer who plays as a forward for Russian Premier League side Akhmat Grozny.
+Mohamed Konaté (born 12 December 1997) is a professional footballer who plays as a forward for Russian club Akhmat Grozny.
 Born in Ivory Coast, he represents Burkina Faso at international level.

 Club career

 Konaté made his debut in the Russian Premier League for Ural Yekaterinburg on 17 September 2016, in a game against Anzhi Makhachkala.
 Konaté left Ural Yekaterinburg in February 2017 in pursuit of more first team football.
 On 22 April 2017, he debuted for his new club, Latvian Babīte, and scored on his debut.

 In July 2017, Konaté and Cédric Gogoua joined Kairat's academy side Kairat-A until the end of the 2017 season.
 Following the completion of the 2017 Kazakhstan First Division, Konaté went on trial with Belarusian Premier League side Gomel.

 On 24 June 2018, Pyunik announced the signing of Konaté.
 On 1 June 2019, Konaté was released by Pyunik.

 On 2 September 2019, he signed with the Russian Football National League side Khimki.

 On 18 May 2021, Akhmat Grozny announced the signing of Konaté on a one-year contract, with the option of additional two years.
+On 31 May 2024, Konaté left Akhmat as his contract expired.

+Konaté joined Saudi Pro League club Al-Riyadh on 21 August 2024.

+On 8 July 2025, Konaté returned to Akhmat Grozny and signed a three-year contract.

 International career

 Born in the Ivory Coast, Konaté is of Burkinabé descent.
 On 9 October 2020, Konaté represented the Burkina Faso national team in a friendly 3–0 win over DR Congo.
+He played his first official match on 12 November 2020 against Malawi in qualifiers at 2021 Africa Cup of Nations.

+He scored his first goal on 2 September 2021 against Niger in qualifiers at the 2022 FIFA World Cup.

+Konaté is selected to participate in 2021 Africa Cup of Nations.
+He comes into play in five games during the competition, transforming his shot to goal in the eighth final won against Gabon.

+He also participates in 2023 Africa Cup of Nations.
+He is the leading player in the attack on three occasions, including scoring a goal in against Algeria.

+Personal life

+In August 2023, he received Russian citizenship.